From walking over Rakotzbrücke Bridge to exploring Potsdam, these are some of the best day trips from Berlin for your next trip to Germany!

 And it doesn’t stop at pretty flowers.
 Check out Europe’s largest sundial, ride on the park train, spot the sculptures that are dotted around and more.

-Will you be heading on any of these day trips from Berlin?
-Share your thoughts on the places I’ve suggested in the comments!
+Will you be heading on any of these tours from Berlin?
+Let me know what you think in the comments below!

 Like this blog post?
 Then make sure you Pin it for the future!